Natural gas development is an important part of Canada’s economy.

 The industry contributes to Canada’s overall economic health through jobs and taxes and royalties paid to the provincial and federal governments.
 This revenue can be used to help pay for health care, education, infrastructure and other social programs.
 The following benefits will be realized if we are able to build a liquefied natural gas (LNG) industry to ship Canadian natural gas to Asian markets:

-- It is forecast that the natural gas industry will generate $2.3 trillion in economic impact over the next 20 years.
+- It is forecast that the natural gas industry will generate $300 billion in economic impact over the next 10 years.

 The future of natural gas

-While the natural gas market has been challenged by a number of factors including the increase in U.S. production and the 2009 global recession Canada’s natural gas industry does have a bright future if we are able to build a liquefied natural gas industry to ship Canadian natural gas to Asian markets.
-Based on a 2015 Conference Board of Canada report, between 2016 and 2045, the economic impacts of supporting a British Columbia LNG industry are significant and estimates include:
+While the natural gas market has been challenged by a number of factors including the increase in U.S. production and the 2009 global recession, Canada’s natural gas industry does have a bright future if we are able to build a liquefied natural gas industry to ship Canadian natural gas to Asian markets.
+Based on a 2018 CAPP data the economic impacts of supporting a Canadian LNG industry are significant and estimates include:

-- Employment growth on a national level increases by 65,000 jobs, with 46,800 occurring in British Columbia.
+- Employment growth on a national level increases by 10,000 direct or indirect jobs

-- Annual government revenues (corporate, personal, indirect taxes and royalties) increasing by $6 billion annually, with an equal split going to the federal and British Columbia governments.
+- Annual government revenues (corporate, personal, indirect taxes and royalties) for the provincial and federal governments